-For more information, see the Help files within the BMC, or view the platform management documentation for the Intel S2600JF motherboard online: Intel® Remote Management Module 4 and Integrated BMC Web Console User Guide (pdf; publication number 37830-002).
+For more information, see the Help files within the BMC, or view the platform management documentation for the Intel S2600JF motherboard online: Intel® Remote Management Module 4 and Integrated BMC Web Console User Guide (pdf).

 This section gives you a description of BMC Web Console pages that differ from the Intel documentation, or otherwise require more detail.